 Applicants are invited to consult with one of the program officers of the Toyota Foundation in advance of applying.
-The program officers are Mr. Kenta Kusuda, Mr. Hideo Tone, and Ms. Michiru Sasagawa.
-When consulting with the program officers, potential applicants must submit a copy of the "Concept Note" of no more than two pages length, summarizing i) the backgrounds of the applicant, project members, and related organizations; ii) past activities; iii) the project outline; and iv) the project budget.
+The program officers are Mr. Kenta Kusuda, Mr. Hideo Tone, Ms. Michiru Sasagawa, and Ms. Yoko Terasaki.
+When consulting with the program officers, potential applicants must submit a copy of the "Concept Note" of no more than two page length, summarizing i) tentative project title, ii) the project outline, iii) project members and related organizations, iv) past activities; and v) the project budget.